The cost to go bankrupt is based around the Government fee. You will have to pay the required fee before you can submit your application.

 In these circumstances you could sell your car before you go Bankrupt.
-You can then buy a replacement for less than £1000 which you will be able to keep.
+You can then buy a replacement (ideally not worth more than £1000) which you will be able to keep.
 The difference can then be used pay your bankruptcy fee.

 You must ensure that you sell your vehicle for a fair market price.
 Any excess cash you have after paying the fee will have to be handed to the Official Receiver.

-What help can you get to pay the Bankruptcy Fee?
+What help can you get to pay the Bankruptcy Application Fee?

 The cost of Bankruptcy cannot be reduced.
 Everyone who wishes to go bankrupt in England & Wales must pay the same fee regardless of income or financial circumstances.